Introduction

 Kurt Cobain’s Signal Chain: Three Eras, Three Chains

 Most artists have one signal chain.
 Kurt had three.
-And tracking how his pedal order changed across Bleach, Nevermind, and In Utero tells you more about Nirvana’s sonic evolution than any biography.
+Tracking how his pedal order changed across Bleach, Nevermind, and In Utero tells you more about Nirvana’s evolution than any biography.

 Bleach-Era Signal Chain